EBZebra/docs/edge/source/guide/tutorial/network.md

 ###Step 6: Stop the connection test

-* **Add the following method to the end of the SCRIPT section**.
-It will be used to cancel the connection polling that was started by the call to `detectConnection()`:
+The next function will be used to cancel the connection polling that was started by the call to `detectConnection()`.

+* **Add the following method to the end of the SCRIPT section**:

 Sample JavaScript: